mercadopago/devsite-docs/guides/sdks-v2/official/react-core-methods.en.md

 | getInstallments | Returns all available installments. |
 | createCardToken | Returns the card token. |

-Below are examples of how to use them:
+Below are examples of how these methods can be used.

 [[[
 ```react-jsx